-This strategy is an evolution of the 1998 Tree and Woodland Strategy and reflects the Council's key responsibilities to manage its own tree stock, to protect trees of amenity value and to secure new tree and woodland planting as the City grows.
+This strategy is an evolution of the 1998 Tree and Woodland Strategy.
+It updates that strategy and reflects the Council's key responsibilities to manage its own tree stock, to protect trees of amenity value and to secure new tree and woodland planting as the City grows.